 multiple recitals with Julius Drake in the U.K.; a recital of Weill and Messiaen with Barbara Hannigan for France Musique; and a recital at Aldeburgh Festival with pianist Jonathan Ware.

 Fleur holds a B.A. in Comparative Literature with highest honours from Columbia University and a Masters from Manhattan School of Music.
 She completed young artist training at the Tanglewood Music Festival, Ravinia Festival Steans Institute, Britten Pears Young Artist Programme, Mozart Residency of the Aix-en-Provence Festival, Aspen Music Festival, Palm Beach Opera and Opera Theatre of Saint Louis.
+Fleur was born in Northern Ireland and grew up in Hong Kong before completing her studies in the States.
 She is currently based in London.